 So, if you get the chance, take a bite of the Big Apple!
 That nickname — the Big Apple — has been attached to New York City for quite a while.
-You’ve probably heard New York City called the Big Apple on sports broadcasts and television shows and movies many times.
+But where did the nickname come from?

-If you’ve ever seen a map of New York City, you know it doesn’t look anything like an apple…although it IS quite a big city.
-So how did it get its unique nickname?
+If you’ve ever seen a map of New York City, you know it looks nothing like an apple.
+The state of New York grows more apples than any other in America, but that isn’t it either.
+So how did the Big Apple get its nickname?

 So exactly how big is the Big Apple?
 Really big!
-With almost 19 million people in the greater New York Metropolitan Area, it’s the most populous area in the United States and one of the most populous areas in the entire world.
+There are over 20 million people in the greater New York Metropolitan Area.
+It’s the most populous area in the United States.
+In fact, it’s one of the most populous areas in the entire world.

 And New York City isn’t just a great tourist destination!
 It’s also the home of the United Nations.
 Many important commerce, finance, media, education, technology, and entertainment companies call the Big Apple home, as well.

 Would you like to visit the Big Apple?
 What would you most like to see?
 In a city that size, there’s something for everyone!

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, CCRA.W.2, CCRA.W.4, CCRA.W.9, CCRA.L.1, CCRA.L.2